Galvanic vestibular stimulator for fMRI research

 Ano de defesa: 2016

-Autor(a) principal: Rülander, Britta Angela lattes
+Autor(a) principal: Rülander, Britta Angela

 Tipo de documento: Dissertação